 Sacramento SUV Rollover Injury Lawyer

-12-passenger and 15-passenger vans constitute the “go to” vehicle for youth sports teams, scouting troops, and daycare centers, as well as disabled adults and seniors when venturing out from residential facilities or traveling to church.
-These large passenger vehicles pose one of the most deadly threats to vehicle occupant safety because of their tendency to roll in a collision or during execution of sudden evasive maneuvers.
-These vehicles have been marketed to the public as offering a way to transport a high number of passenger along with their cargo and gear.
+A full-size 15-passenger van constitutes the “go-to” vehicle for youth sports teams, scouting troops, and daycare centers, as well as disabled adults and seniors when venturing out from residential facilities or traveling to church.
+These massive passenger vehicles pose one of the most deadly threats to vehicle occupant safety because they tend to roll in a collision or during the execution of sudden evasive maneuvers.
+These vehicles have been marketed to the public to transport a high number of passengers along with their cargo and gear.

 - Increase track width and rear traction to prevent oversteering